Senior School Faqs

 - Q. What opportunities does Hollygirt offer its pupils beyond the curriculum?

-Many subjects offer additional support lessons in the terms before public examinations.
+Many subjects offer additional support lessons.

 Some additional qualifications are offered after school.